-The best time to take your caffeine free pre-workout will depend on the exact formulation of the product you choose, but in general, if you’re taking a supplement that contains ingredients like creatine and beta-alanine like we mentioned above, you’re going to want to take your supplement between 15 and 30 minutes before you hit the gym.
+The best time to take your caffeine-free pre-workout will depend on the exact formulation of the product you choose.
+But in general, if you’re taking a supplement that contains ingredients like creatine and beta-alanine as we mentioned above, you’re going to want to take your supplement between 15 and 30 minutes before you hit the gym.

-Nitric oxide boosters like Citrulline might take a bit longer to hit your system and can be taken as long as 60 minutes before your workout.
+Nitric oxide boosters like citrulline might take a bit longer to hit your system and can be taken 60 minutes before your workout.

 Top Stimulant Free Pre-Workout Supplements

-Now, to the part, you’ve all been waiting for — here we’ve gathered detailed reviews on the 5 products that we listed at the beginning of the article.
-Who will win the crown for best caffeine free pre-workout?
+Now, to the part you’ve all been waiting for — here, we’ve gathered detailed reviews on the five products that we listed at the beginning of the article.
+Who will win the crown for the best caffeine-free pre-workout?

 Pump Surge Caffeine Free Pre Workout

-Pump Surge is a new pre workout from the guys over at Jacked Factory, which are becoming a big player in workout supplements space.
-Lets dive into what they have to offer you.
+Pump Surge is a new pre-workout from the guys over at Jacked Factory, which is becoming a big player in the workout supplements space.
+Let’s dive into what they have to offer you.

-This particular pre-workout is built around a L-Citrulline with 5 grams, according to Examine.com 3 grams a day dosage would suffice (not to be confused l-citrulline malate which is should be dosed at 6-8 grams).
+This particular pre-workout is built around 5 grams of L-citrulline.
+According to Examine.com, 3 grams a day would suffice (not to be confused L-citrulline malate which should be dosed at 6-8 grams).

 Other Ingredients Included:

-Betaine Anhydrous 2.5g – A study showed at 2.5g a day betaine anhydrous can increase body composition, work capacity, and power out out.
+Betaine Anhydrous 2.5g – A study showed that 2.5 grams of betaine anhydrous can increase body composition, work capacity, and power.

 Taurine 2g – An amino acid that studies show will increase blood flow, but not as much on anaerobic capacity.
 You can see a list of studies here

-Alpha GPC 150mg – There is a study that Alpha GPC can increase cognitive improvement in Alzheimer’s dementia.
-Now does that translate over to people who do not have Alzheimer’s?
-Examine also has some other notable studies, after looking at them it makes sense that this has been added to ingredient profile.
+Alpha GPC 150mg – Studies show that Alpha GPC can increase cognitive improvement in Alzheimer’s dementia.
+Now, does that translate over to people who don’t have Alzheimer’s?
+Examine also has other notable studies that prove the effectiveness of Alpha GPC, making it a solid addition to the ingredients list.

-Huperzine A 50mcg – This is starting to be a more common ingredient in supplements to aid in focus.
+Huperzine A 50mcg – This is becoming a more common ingredient in supplements to aid in focus.
 Huperzine-A is a compound extracted from the herbs of the Huperziceae family.
-It increases in acetylcholine which neurotransmitter involved in muscle contractions.
+It increases acetylcholine, which aids neurotransmitters that are involved in muscle contractions.

 This supplement only comes in one flavors (cherry limeade), one reviewer online mentioned it tasted more cherry then limeade comparing to fruit punch flavor that you commonly see in other pre workouts.